ErikHellman/genui-web/README.md

-# genui-web
+# GenUI Demo

-A demo of a web app that uses a local LLM to generative the UI
+A demo of a web app that uses a local LLM to generative the UI.